daikichidaze/resume_jp/index_en.md

 ## SUMMARY

-My goal is to become a person to bridge between technology and business.
+My goal is create my career as a person to bridge between technology and business.
 Particularly in the topics of **data scientist and business planner**.
 I have experience in both engineering and business positions.

 ### Launch the New business development division in Thailand branch